nokia/lightweight-iot-client/README.md

 ## Installation

-On a Raspberry-Pi clone the git to /home/pi
+On Raspbian clone the git to /home/pi

 ### Dependencies and Tools

-It is recommended that when using a Raspberry Pi, that it should be updated with the latest packages.
+It is recommended that when using Raspbian, that it should be updated with the latest packages.
 You should be a super user to do this.

   - apt update
   - apt full-upgrade

-Add the following software on the R-Pi:
+Add the following software on the Raspbian:

   - apt-get update -y
   - apt-get install cmake